mxcl/xcodebuild/README.md

         with:
           swift: ${{ matrix.swift }}
           # ^^ mxcl/xcodebuild selects the newest Xcode that provides the requested Swift
-          # obviously don’t specify an Xcode constraint *as well*
+          # obviously don’t specify an Xcode range *as well*
         continue-on-error: ${{ matrix.swift == '^6' }}
         # ^^ pre-emptively try to build against unreleased versions
 ```